docusign/code-examples-python/README.md

 5. Create a new file in your repo source folder named **private.key**, and paste in that copied RSA private key, then save it.
 6. Update the file **app/ds_config.py** and include the newly created API key from step 2 as well as your account user id GUID which is also found on the Admin panel: `https://admindemo.docusign.com/api-integrator-key`.

-From there you should be able to run the launcher using **python run.py** then selecting **Json Web Token** when authenticaing your account.
+From there you should be able to run the launcher using **python run.py** then selecting **JSON Web Token** when authenticaing your account.

 #### Payments code example
 To use the payments example, create a